nmoresubscriptions/Predis-AI/README.md

 Make sure to select Application API during setup.

-Step 2 — Launch the Application
+Step 2 — Launch the Application and enter Repo URL

-After setup, open your workspace and enter your API key.

-Launch link:

-[browser_creator_open slug="predis-ai" name="Predis AI"]
+Download repo and enter your app - Enter your app name

 Then:
+Get your API Key
 Paste your API key
 Click Continue
 Wait for system initialization